NextronSystems/thor-manual/usage/custom-signatures.rst

 +------------------------+-----------------------------------------------------------------+---------------------------------+

 You can restrict the Specific YARA rules to certain modules to avoid false positives.
-Please check chapter 22.5.5 for details.
+Please check :ref:`chapter 12.5.4 Restrict Yara Rule Matches in Generic Rules <usage/custom-signatures:Restrict Yara Rule Matches in Generic Rules>`  for details.

-Also see the link section in chapter 23 for a YARA rule exporter script that extracts YARA Keyword rules automatically from a MISP threat feed.
+Also see the link section in :doc:`chapter 14 Analysis and Info <./analysis-and-info>` for a YARA rule exporter script that extracts YARA Keyword rules automatically from a MISP threat feed.

 Create YARA Rules